husarion/static_docs_deprecated/src/core2/manuals/core2mini.md

 ## hMotor ##
 CORE2mini is equipped with four hMotor ports.

-The hMotor is intended to be used with a DC motor with encoder, but you donít have to use the encoder interface if you have a standard DC motor.
-The hMotor interface is fully-compatible with LEGOÆ MINDSTORMSÆ sets (remeber that you have to use special adapter to use these sets).
+The hMotor is intended to be used with a DC motor with encoder, but you don‚Äôt have to use the encoder interface if you have a standard DC motor.
+The hMotor interface is fully-compatible with LEGO¬Æ MINDSTORMS¬Æ sets (remeber that you have to use special adapter to use these sets).

 **Each hMot port contains three basic elements:**

 An **H - bridge** for driving the DC motor (with or without encoder) or a stepper motor.
-It can also be used for driving other devices, but donít forget about a PWM signal on the output and its limitations.
+It can also be used for driving other devices, but don‚Äôt forget about a PWM signal on the output and its limitations.
 The maximum average output current for each hMot is 1A, and the maximum peak current is 2A.
 The H-bridge is supplied from the CORE2mini power supply voltage Vin (6 - 16V) and you can expect the same at the H-bridge output.

 An **auxiliary 5V supply** output dedicated to supplying the encoder circuit.
 The maximum current is not limited for each port, but due to the 5 V line total current limit, it is recommended keeping the current below 50mA.
 If you are sure that the total 5 V current will not exceed 2A, you can go higher, up to 1A.
 See "Power supply" section for more details.